MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 </div>
 <br>

 We want to get rid of this discontinuity by modifying our <code>IGW_D_mix</code> subroutine to automatically change the diffusive mixing coefficient to 10<sup>4</sup> when the original diffusive mixing profile drops below this value.
-We will do so in a bit of a round-about way to prepare us for the actual envelope mixing profile that we want to adopt.<br>
+We will do so in a bit of a round-about way to prepare us for the actual envelope mixing profile that we want to adopt.
+The solution to the following two tasks is provided below in case you get stuck.<br>

 <task><details>
 <summary>Task 9</summary><p>